 The Bio-Imaging Lab has established a number of interactive brain atlases of less commonly used animal specimen like the zebra finch brain, canary brain, starling brain, pigeon brain, mustached bat brain and the Tilapia (fish) brain.

-Furthermore a challenging diffusion tensor imaging (DTI) brain atlas of the Sprague Dawley rat brain has been constructed.
+Furthermore a challenging diffusion tensor imaging (DTI) brain atlas of the Sprague Dawley rat brain has been constructed as well as an inhouse atlas of for C57BL6 mice.

 These interactive brain atlases are accessible to other researchers via the links in the menu on the left.